Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/application-commands.md

 Lets create a simple `ping` command to show how it works.

 :::caution[Important]
-While in the example we are using `@lilybird/jsx` to create the command data you cont need to use it, you can use a normal object and if you are using typescript you will have intellisense
+While in the example we are using `@lilybird/jsx` to create the command data you cont need to use it, you can use a normal object and if you are using TypeScript you will have intellisense
 :::

 ```diff lang="ts" title="index.ts"